aatmunbaxi/site/content/computing/magic-square-common-lisp.md

 ### Converting Between Grids and Flat Lists {#converting-between-grids-and-flat-lists}

-The next things we need are the ability to &ldquo;flatten&rdquo; a list and undo the &ldquo;flatten&rdquo;.
+The next things we need is the ability to &ldquo;flatten&rdquo; a list that encodes a grid.
-Internally, we&rsquo;ll be mostly processing everything as a 1 dimensional list, but we&rsquo;d like to display the lists in a nicer human readable format as a 2x2 grid.
+Internally, we&rsquo;ll process everything as a 1 dimensional list, but we&rsquo;d like to display and let the user work with the lists in a nicer human readable format as a 3x3 grid.
-For this we&rsquo;ll implement a function to convert the 1 dimensional list into a 2 dimensional grid.
+For this we&rsquo;ll implement a function to convert the 2 dimensional grid into a 1 dimensional list.

 ```lisp
 (defun flatten (list-of-lists)